karanjthakkar/face-detection/README.md

 The build configuration for the project in Visual Studio was x64(Release).

-For users using OpenCV for the first time in a Visual Studio project, a custom property sheet has been provided "OpenCV.props"
+For users using OpenCV for the first time in a Visual Studio project, a custom property sheet has been provided **OpenCV.props**
-WARNING: This property sheet can be used only if you have the OpenCV installation path as: C:\OpenCV-2.4.2\opencv
+WARNING: This property sheet can be used only if you have the OpenCV installation path as: `C:\OpenCV-2.4.2\opencv`

 # Downloading the source code